diglabby/laravel-find-missing-translations/README.md

 ```

 ## Usage
-Use default locate as base and default Laravel's path to lang files:
+Use default locate as base and default Laravel’s path to lang files:
 ```sh
 php artisan translations:missing
 ```